 So, hopefully, we have established that climate change is something worth caring about.
 Perhaps it is something worth doing something about.
 But you cannot really do anything about a problem that you do not understand, let alone know how to solve.

-So, in the remainder of this lesson, we are going to try to begin to get a handle on the fundamental science underlying climate change and global warming.
+In the remainder of this lesson, we are going to try to begin to get a handle on the fundamental science underlying climate change and global warming.